 Child Hunger Strategy

-Our Permanent School Pantry, piloted in late 2015 at Lincoln Elementary School in Anaheim, and is set up like a mini-mart where families can shop weekly with an appointment and can choose two full bags of whatever food their family needs.
-The Permanent School Pantry, called the Lion’s Den in honor of the school’s mascot, has fresh groceries like eggs and milk, cheese, butter and yogurt, frozen foods, meats, fresh produce, non-perishable items, and even hygiene and paper goods, helping families stretch their limited incomes even further.
+These food pantries are set up like mini-marts and it’s here that families can shop weekly with an appointment, choosing two full bags of the food their families needs.
+The Permanent School Pantries feature fresh groceries like eggs and milk, cheese, butter and yogurt, frozen foods, meats, fresh produce, non-perishable items, and even hygiene and paper goods, which help families stretch their limited incomes even further.

-Our Senior Grocery Programs provides low-income seniors with healthy food options twice per month at nearly 40 locations in Orange County.
+Our Senior Grocery Programs provides low-income seniors with healthy, fresh food options twice per month at nearly 40 locations in Orange County.
 More than 3,500 seniors in Orange County benefit from this free program offered at Senior Centers, Community Centers, Low-Income Senior Apartments, and other locations with large numbers of low-income seniors.

 The Park-It Market is our newest and most innovative tool in the fight against senior hunger.
 This first-of-its-kind, partially-refrigerated, free market travels Monday through Friday for weekly scheduled visits to 20 local senior centers and low-income senior apartment complexes.
 The trailer was designed with seniors in mind, allowing easy access for seniors who can select from a healthful variety of meat, eggs and dairy items, vegetables, fruit, canned goods, bread, and more.

 The Park-It Market carries 6,000 pounds of nutritious food at each stop.
 It will serve 1,000 seniors each week and will provide the equivalent of 1 million meals to seniors each year.

 Through our network of hundreds of community partners distributing food at locations throughout the county, Second Harvest feeds more than 400,000 food-insecure individuals each month.